Substra/substra/docs/local_install_skaffold.md

 substra get traintuple HASH
 ```

-This is it, if you the `substra login` command is okay, you're good to go!
+This is it, if you the `substra login` command exited successfully, you're good to go!

 Congratulations \o/